11 reasons why the Australian Cobberdog is the ideal pet

 Exercise

 The Australian Cobberdog needs moderate exercise, such as a long daily walk.
 It is an intelligent dog and hence needs mental stimulation and the companionship of people to stay happy.
-The daily walk helps your dog to be mentally stable by releasing pent-up energy.
+The daily walk helps your dog release pent-up energy and stay mentally balanced.

 Grooming